MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 ### Looking for the flag

 Now what?
 We can already look up any row in the `quotes` table.
-Enumerating them doesn't find anything.
+Enumerating it doesn't find anything.

 Maybe the flag is in another table.
 But how do we find out what tables are out there?

 It's [possible](https://www.sqltutorial.org/sql-list-all-tables/) in some engines to directly query metadata tables.
-We don't know exactly what DB this website is using, but let's try a few.
+We don't know exactly what DB this website is using, but let's try a few known metadata table names.

 Before we do so though, we need to determine how many columns are in the quotes database.
 We can't just `SELECT *` from arbitrary tables or the `UNION` would fail as it can't match up the rows.
 This is pretty simple to do though - just try selecting static values and increasing the number until we get a success.